 The contractor has a duty to conduct affirmative action and ensure nondiscrimination on the basis of religion.131 As part of this duty described in 41 CFR 60-50.3, the contractor must accommodate the religious observances and practices of its employees and prospective employees unless it can demonstrate that it cannot reasonably accommodate a religious observance or practice without undue hardship on its business.
 In determining the extent of the contractor’s obligation to provide reasonable accommodations on religious grounds, COs must consider:

 - Business necessity;

 - Resulting personnel problems.

-COs must ask the contractor whether and how it has made accommodation to the religious observances and practices of its employees and prospective employees.133 COs must also ask whether the contractor denied any religious accommodation requests.
+COs must ask the contractor whether and how it has made accommodation to the religious observances and practices of its employees and prospective employees, including whether the contractor has denied any religious accommodation requests.
 If so, the CO will seek documentation and verification of the reasons for denial and ensure that they were proper.
 In reviewing employee files, COs must be alert for any pattern of discipline or terminations based on refusal to work on certain days based on religious observances.
 If the contractor reports that no requests were made, COs must review procedures available for evaluating such requests.